kstrafe/Cxy/documentation/rationale.md

 Yeah, so finding the type is going to be a non-issue.
 Even if it is an issue you're probably having a function that's too big.
 Break it up.

+*Conclusion*: This entry is rejected for being detrimental and obfuscating.

+## Access Specifiers ##
+*Description*: How is data in a class object hidden?
+*Discussion*: Many languages use the public/private/protected idiom.
+This document has been using them for a while, but I think it can now be replaced by a lexer rule.
+The rule can be simple:

+	any_name // is public
+	_any_name // is restricted
+	__any_name // is private

+	anyName // is public
+	_anyName // is restricted
+	__anyName // is private

+The same lexing rules apply for the rest of the lexeme.
+What is considered special are the starting underscores.
+This is in line with common conventions in languages without data hiding methods.
+Instead of introducting verbose keyword, we can store the data along the name.
+The following was previously utilized

+	public any_name
+	restricted any_name
+	private any_name

+What's interesting is that we can question whether restricted is really needed...
+Imagine the following class.

+	32u __my_number;
+	const ptr const 32u my_num;

+	(: this ) ClassName
+	{
+		this.my_num = $$this.__my_number;
+	}

+The above forced my_num to be public, referring to __my_number by pointer.
+The weakness of that is that we need to assign a pointer.
+Pointers aren't nice to work with here.
+It's probably okay to allow restricted variables to avoid the horrible boilerplate.

+*Conclusion*: Use leading underscores to declare access mode.

+## Constructor Initialization ##
+*Description*: The constructor needs to initialize variables.
+Some of the class's variables may be const.
+This does not allow any modification.
+How is this solved?
+*Discussion*: Some languages decided to remove const (java), others use a separate mechanism for invoking variables

+	// C++
+	ClassName::ClassName()
+	:
+		member1(),
+		member2()
+	{
+		// code
+	}

+I think C++'s way of doing it is ugly.
+It works very well, but it's just too ugly.
+You know what?
+Why not go a little flexible here?
+Why not state that the constructor has a special privilege of being able to assign to const fields?
+The problem is that composing classes may invoke the standard constructor.
+Then, a new entity is assigned.
+This is rather useless.
+It wastes resources and is ugly.
+Here is an example.

+	const cl.MyClass my_class;

+	(: this ) CurrentClass
+	{
+		this.my_class = cl.MyClass(arg_: 300);
+	}

+This causes two instantiations of the object my_class.
+That's raher annoying.
+How is this avoided?
+As stated before, the C++-like syntax is to be avoided due to cleanliness reasons.
+I don't want to introduce an "init" keyword just to initialize a field.
+The above example can easily be optimized, but I suppose it feels hacky to anyone writing this way.
+The nice thing about the above is that it does not require any more language constructs.

+As long as the module (class) is pure, the first initialization can be optimized out.
+You know what, var declarations can be used!
+Since variable shadowing is not allowed, this will just override the original declaration.

+*Conclusion*: Use `var` to override constructors of fields.
+Allow the constructor to ignore const fields.
+Normally we'd need to create a function or constructor to construct a non-const version, return it, and set it.
+This just obfuscates stuff.

+## Concepts ##
+*Description*: How can templates ensure that correct types are given?
+*Discussion*: An initial idea is to let the compiler catch any errors.
+The requirements are not immediately apparent to the programmer using a class.
+Imagine a vector class The programmer can see the top of it, but it will be difficult to infer what is required.

+Suppose we allow concepts to exist.
+A proposal is very simple.
+Given we have granted classes, we can simply add concepts to the top of the class file.

+	Type has (1u is_less : this, ref Type cmp_to) <;

+There is something very appealing about this.
+It essentially forces var in the outer scope as well (it used to be inside the function only).
+In addition, when a programmer sees this, he will know the requirements of Type.
+Don't forget that the compiler can do some important type checking as well.
+That is really useful.
+Finally, the information given in the concepts give us all the required template parameters.

+*Conclusion*: Concepts are to be forced for templates.
+They are of the form
+	<type> has <signature> <name>;